What is a waste stockpile?

 EPA can impose material storage limits though works approvals and licence conditions for sites managing prescribed industrial waste (hazardous waste).
 The EPA can also seek financial assurance for storage of certain materials, to ensure the site can be cleaned-up if required.

 For existing stockpiles that pose a risk to the environment and human health, the EPA can issue notices that require the removal or better management of a waste stockpile.
 These notices include Pollution Abatement Notices that require stockpile owners to prevent further environmental damage, and Clean Up Notices that require the removal of waste.

-The Andrews Labor Government's broader waste and resource recovery program integrates infrastructure planning, education and market development for recovered resources, to address some of the underlying supply and demand issues that lead to waste stockpiles.
+The Victorian Government's broader waste and resource recovery program integrates infrastructure planning, education and market development for recovered resources, to address some of the underlying supply and demand issues that lead to waste stockpiles.

 The Statewide Waste and Resource Recovery Plan provides a framework to maximise the diversion of materials from landfills for viable recovery and minimise community, environment and public health impacts of waste management systems.

 The Victorian Market Development Strategy for Recovered Resources guides programs that build the quality, reputation and demand for products made from recycled content, pulling materials out of stockpiles and landfills.
 For example, Sustainability Victoria worked with VicRoads to amend specifications and develop the business case to increase the amount of recycled concrete, crushed brick and glass fines used in road construction.
 Sustainability Victoria is now investigating opportunities to use more recycled tyres in road construction and is leading the development of a national market development strategy for used tyres.